 The following are the guidelines for summer employment:

-Attendance during the regular instructional days, (Cut off day will be on the 2nd Friday of April for the upcoming summer.
-Absences after the 2nd Friday will carry over to next year's summer employment.
-The cycle is from the 2nd Friday of April to the next 2nd Friday of April).
+Attendance during the regular instructional days, (Cut off day will be on the 2nd Friday of April for the upcoming summer).
+If the driver is cited or receives a written warning, it will be counted for the summer of the current school year.

 FMLA absences will be counted for summer employment.